ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/431111 Direct Drive Single Stage Centrifugal Blowers.md

 ---

    1. 43 11 11 Direct Drive Single Stage Centrifugal Blowers
-   1. SECTION 446060 – CENTRIFUGAL AIR BLOWERS

 ## General

 1.
 1. RELATED DOCUMENTS
    1. A.
    1. Drawings, General and Special Provisions of the Contract, and Division 01 Specification Sections apply to this Section.
 2.
 1. SUMMARY
    1. A.
    1. The work of this section includes furnishing, installing, and testing five (5) electric motor driven, direct-drive, centrifugal blower units and air bleeding assemblies.
 Instrumentation, controls and appurtenances shall be provided as shown on the drawings and as specified herein for a complete aeration system.
    1. B.